stellarcyber/executive_report_generator/README.md

 - `app.py`: This file is the entry point of the Streamlit application.
 It sets up the user interface and the functionality of the app.
 - `report_pages.py` This file contains functions for displaying Stellar Cyber report sections with streamlit.
+- `report.py` This file contains the main functionality for running a report.
 - `stellar_api.py` This file is used for authenticating and making requests to the Stellar Cyber Public API.
 - `stellar_plots.py` This file is used for generating the charts/plots used in the pdf report.
 - `stellar_stats.py` This file collects all the stats used in the report into a class called StellarCyberStats.